Date Masamune: Service under Hideyoshi

 In 1590, Toyotomi Hideyoshi seized Odawara Castle and compelled the Tōhoku-region daimyō to participate in the campaign.
 Although Masamune refused Hideyoshi's demands at first, he had no real choice in the matter since Hideyoshi was the virtual ruler of Japan.
 Masamune still delayed, infuriating Hideyoshi.
 Expecting to be executed, Masamune, wearing his finest clothes and showing no fear, faced his angry overlord.
 Not wanting further trouble, Hideyoshi spared his life, saying that "He could be of some use."

 Being a major power in northern Japan, Masamune was naturally viewed with suspicion, as any potential rival would be viewed.
 Toyotomi Hideyoshi reduced the size of his land holdings after his tardiness in coming to the Siege of Odawara against Hōjō Ujimasa.

 In 1591, Masamune forfeited the ancestral land of the Date Clan (present day Date City, Kawamata, Koori, and Kunimi) to Hideyoshi, causing widespread riots.
 He never regained the territory.

 After he fought against Kunohe Rebellion, he was given Iwatesawa and the surrounding lands as his home domain.
 Masamune moved there, rebuilt the Iwatesawa Castle, renamed it Iwadeyama, and encouraged the growth of a town at its base.
 Masamune stayed at Iwadeyama for 13 years and turned the region into a major political and economic center.

-He and his men served with distinction in the Hideyoshi Korean invasions In 1592–1598.
+He and his men served with distinction in the Imjin War of 1592–1598.